-Wolfgang Amadeus Mozart’s Violin Concerto No. 2, the “Turkish Concerto”
+Wolfgang Amadeus Mozart’s Violin Concerto No. 2

-Mozart composed the work in 1775 when he was just 19 years old.
 The concerto has the usual fast-slow-fast structure.
 The movements of the work have the tempo headings:

 - Violin Concerto No. 2 (Mozart) on Wikipedia